AckerlyXu/heima/articles/sql-database/sql-database-dynamic-data-masking-get-started.md

     ![Navigation pane](./media/sql-database-dynamic-data-masking-get-started/8_ddm_excluded_users.png)

+    >[!TIP]
-	>[AZURE.TIP] To make it so the application layer can display sensitive data for application privileged users, add the SQL user or AAD identity the application uses to query the database.
+    > To make it so the application layer can display sensitive data for application privileged users, add the SQL user or AAD identity the application uses to query the database.
 It is highly recommended that this list contain a minimal number of privileged users to minimize exposure of the sensitive data.

 10. Click **Save** in the data masking configuration blade to save the new or updated masking policy.

 ## Set up dynamic data masking for your database using Powershell cmdlets

 See [Azure SQL Database Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/mt574084.aspx).

 ## Set up dynamic data masking for your database using REST API